In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 With these simple mindfulness meditation exercises, beginners can get in the habit of living the mindful life.

-What’s your personal favorite mindful activity?
+What’s your personal favourite activity?

 Leave a comment and remember to subscribe to our newsletter